lawrennd/hsvargplvm/matlab/README.txt

 _____________________________ ChangeLog

 TODO: Make the model generic and allow H = 1 (that would be vargplvm/svargplvm).

+* v.1.0: Compete (19/10/2012)
+ Allow "dynamical" priors for the parent node.
+"Dynamical" means that it follows the framework of Damianou et al. NIPS 2011, but the actual input of the parent latent function does not need to be time, it can be anything or even given inputs, something which leads to deep GP regression.
+ In this version I also fixed some bugs in the parallel code.

 * v.0.2.3: Complete (15/9/2012)
  The hierarchies now are not limited to H=2!
 Any number of levels